AquaticEcoDynamics/glm-py/docs/how_to/how-to-plots.md

 By default, `plot_var` will measure the lake depth from the bottom (`reference="bottom"`) as this provides the most realistic representation of fluctuating surface levels.
-To measure lake depth from the surface, set the `reference` to `"surface"`:
+To reference lake depth from the surface, set the `reference` to `"surface"`:

 ```python